 President and Mrs. Carter worked in communities in Washington, D.C.; Baltimore and Annapolis, Maryland; Minneapolis and St. Paul in Minnesota; and Birmingham, Alabama.

 In 2011, the Carters and their fellow volunteers worked alongside families affected by Haiti’s devastating earthquake to erect 100 stable, secure homes.

 The Carters traveled to the Caribbean nation of Haiti once again, with volunteers working alongside more than 150 families who moved from tents or makeshift shelters into safe, homes.

 Volunteers and homeowners built or renovated homes in Denver, Colorado; Oakland and San Jose, California; Union Beach, New Jersey; and New York City, where the Carters also revisited the first Carter Work Project site.

 During the 2014 Carter Work Project, more than 5,000 volunteers worked alongside 100 families to accomplish something big, namely brighter futures for Habitat families living in Dallas and Fort Worth.

 The 2016 Carter Work Project brought hundreds of volunteers to Memphis, Tennessee.
 They and the Carters worked alongside Habitat homeowners to build 19 new homes and improve others.

-In 2017, the Carters helped 150 families build and improve places they can call home as Canada celebrated its 150th anniversary.
+In 2017, the Carters helped 150 families build and improve places they can call home in Canada as the country celebrated its 150th anniversary.